Hidden multistate models to study multimorbidity trajectories

 This is an $n \times n$ matrix, where the entry $(i, j)$ represents the probability of observing state $j$ given that the hidden state is $i$.
-These probabilities can be obtained as:
+The emission probabilities are defined as:

+In practice, these probabilities are estimated using posterior class-membership probabilities obtained from the latent class model, as defined above.
+Then, the emission probabilities can be estimated as \cite{Vermunt2010}:

+where $N$ is the total number of individuals in the sample.
+This estimator approximates the joint distribution \(P(W, C)\) using posterior expectations and normalizes to obtain \(P(W \mid C)\).
+The emission matrix is assumed to be time-invariant, as it depends only on the measurement model derived from the baseline latent class analysis. \\

 Since exact states are unknown, subject $k$'s contribution to the likelihood\cite{msm} needs to be calculated over all possible paths of underlying states $C_{k1}, \ldots, C_{k n_k}$:

 Assuming that the observed states are conditionally independent given the values of the underlying states and the Markov property, the contribution $L_k$ can be decomposed into sums over each underlying state.
 The sum is accumulated over the unknown first state, the unknown second state, and so on until the unknown final state: